Adding my old Vacuum cleaners to Apple Home

 Setting up the Matter Hub.

 First of all you have to install the Matter Hub.
-This isn't an integration, it's an Add-on.
+Before February 26 This is an Add-on.
 You go into "Settings" in HA, and you'll see a list.
 5th one down is Add-ons.

-Clicking on "Add-ons" will take you into that area of HA.
+Clicking on "Add-ons" or "Apps" will take you into that area of HA.

 You know are in "Manage add-on repositories" where you can add a new repository.